cn0047/stash/ed/ddd.md

 and the domain is carried by data structures called DTO.

 DTO it is something like request/response VO for domain.
+DTO does not have any behavior except for storage and retrieval of its own data.
+DTOs are simple objects that should not contain any business logic.

 ### Repositories